dennissammy77/swipe.match.hired/README.md

 ## 📌 Features
 🎯 Swipe-Based Job Search
-Swipe Right 👉 to save or express interest in a job.
+Double tap to save or express interest in a job.

-Swipe Left 👈 to skip and move on.
+Swipe Right or left to shuffle.

 Swipe Up 👆 to view more job details.